 - Leftover fabric from your recently completed quilt is also welcomed.
 However if the piece of fabric is too small for you to use in your scrap quilt, most likely we won't be able to use it in our quilt kits.

-- If you hear of someone who wants to donate their fabric stash (no longer interested in quilting anymore, or for whatever reason), please contact the Quilts from the Heart convenor.
+- If you hear of someone who wants to donate their fabric stash (downsizing, no longer interested in quilting, or whatever the reason), please contact the Quilting from the Heart convenor.

-- If you are donating fabric scraps, please pre-cut the fabric.
-See chart below:
+- If you are donating fabric scraps, please make sure they are larger than 6”.

 - Sewing quilt kits that have been prepared by the QFTH team.